Human history: Early humans

 Successive dispersals of Homo erectus (yellow), Homo neanderthalensis (ochre) during Out of Africa I and Homo sapiens (red, Out of Africa II), with the numbers of years since they appeared before present.

-Homo sapiens emerged in Africa around 300,000 years ago (Note: Some authors suggest a later date at around 200,000 years ago.) from the species Homo heidelbergensis.
-(Note: The term Homo rhodesiensis is also sometimes used.)
-Humans continued to develop over the succeeding millennia, and by 100,000 years ago, were using jewelry and ocher to adorn the body.
-By 50,000 years ago, they buried their dead, used projectile weapons, and engaged in seafaring.
+Homo sapiens evolved in Africa around 300,000 years ago from H. heidelbergensis.
+Humans continued to develop over the succeeding millennia and became anatomically modern by 125,000 years ago.
+By 100,000 years ago, they buried their dead, wore jewelry, and adorned the body with red ochre.
 One of the most important changes (the date of which is unknown) was the development of syntactic language, which dramatically improved the human ability to communicate.

-Signs of early artistic expression can be found in the form of cave paintings and sculptures made from ivory, stone, and bone, implying a form of spirituality generally interpreted as animism or shamanism.
+Paleolithic humans lived as hunter-gatherers and were generally nomadic.
+Signs of early artistic expression can be found in the form of cave paintings and sculptures made from ivory, stone, and bone.
+The cave paintings suggest a form of spirituality generally interpreted as animism or shamanism.
 The earliest known musical instruments besides the human voice are bone flutes from the Swabian Jura in Germany, dated around 40,000 years old.
-Paleolithic humans lived as hunter-gatherers and were generally nomadic.

-Anatomically modern humans migrated out of Africa in multiple waves beginning 194,000–177,000 years ago.
+Humans migrated out of Africa in multiple waves beginning 194,000–177,000 years ago.
 (Note: These dates come from a 2018 study of an upper jawbone from Misliya Cave, Israel.
-Researchers studying a fossil skull from Apidima Cave, Greece in 2019 proposed an earlier date of 210,000 years ago.
+Researchers studying a fossil skull from Apidima Cave, Greece, in 2019 proposed an earlier date of 210,000 years ago.
 The Apidima Cave study has been challenged by other scholars.)
 The dominant view among scholars is that the early waves of migration died out, and all modern non-Africans are descended from a single group that left Africa 70,000–50,000 years ago.
 (Note: Other scholars argue in favor of a northern dispersal of humans through Central Asia into China, or a multiple dispersal model with several different routes of migration.)
 H. sapiens proceeded to colonize all the continents and larger islands, arriving in Australia 65,000 years ago, Europe 45,000 years ago, and the Americas 21,000 years ago.
 These migrations occurred during the most recent Ice Age, when various temperate regions of today were inhospitable.
 Nevertheless, by the end of the Ice Age some 12,000 years ago, humans had colonized nearly all ice-free parts of the globe.
 Human expansion coincided with both the Quaternary extinction event and the Neanderthal extinction.
 These extinctions were probably caused by climate change, human activity, or a combination of the two.